deleonab/Automating-Infrastructure-with-Terraform2/infrastructure-documentation-v2.md

 ```
-### security group for bastion, to allow access into the bastion host from my device IP
+### Security group for bastion, to allow access into the bastion host from my device IP
 ```
 resource "aws_security_group" "bastion_sg" {
   name        = "bastion_sg"